McJtyMods/LostCities/README.md

 # LostCities

-This LostCities Fork is VERY fucky, im not responsible if this corrupts your world.
-You have been warned.
-I have 0 modding experience but I know my java so i did the absolutely best I could to get this working!

 The original reason for this forks creation stems from this issue: https://github.com/McJtyMods/LostCities/issues/155

 For some reason in 1.12.2 TileEntitys do NOT get any special treatment and are placed as normal blocks without any type of special treatment (Chests and Spawners do, but simply because they are hard coded in the mod as TileEntities and they receive a dirty mark to update)